cesmix-mit/MDP/README.md

 # Dependency
 MDP requires Clang/LLVM compiler, Enzyme, Blas/Lapack libaries, and CUDA Toolkit (optional).
-As MDP is optimized for GPUs, it is highly recommended to use MDP on GPUs.
+As MDP is optimized for GPUs, it is highly recommended to run MDP on GPUs.

 # Installation